On the uniqueness of the discrete Calderon problem on multi-dimensional lattices: Introduction

 The Calder\'{o}n problem named after Alberto Calder\'{o}n falls into the class of inverse boundary value problems, mostly investigated in an open bounded domain $\Omega\subseteq\mathbb R^d$, and focuses on the recovery of the interior conductivity only by the measurements on the boundary $\partial\Omega$.
-Physically, the interior electric potential follows Kirchhoff's current law, which takes the form of a second-order elliptic partial differential equation (PDE) in the divergence form.
-Since the seminal work of Alberto Calder\'{o}n \cite{Calderon:1980}, the problem has been extensively studied in the last fourty years, with many deep theoretical results \cite{Borcea,Uhlmann:2009}.
+Physically, the interior electric potential satisfies Kirchhoff's current law, which takes the form of a second-order elliptic partial differential equation in the divergence form.
+Since the seminal work of Alberto Calder\'{o}n \cite{Calderon:1980}, the Calder\'{o}n problem has been extensively studied in the last forty years, with many deep theoretical results \cite{Borcea,Uhlmann:2009,FeldmanSaloUhlmann:2025}.

-The ``discrete" Calder\'{o}n problem focuses on a finite graph $G=(E,D,\partial D)$.
+The discrete Calder\'{o}n problem focuses on a finite graph $G=(E,D,\partial D)$.
 The set $E$ contains edges that connect two nodes in the set $D\cup\partial D$.
-The electric system on the graph can be viewed as connecting homogeneous electric wires according to the graph structure $G$.
-Then the electric potential function, on both the edges and nodes, that is, the wires and their connecting points, is fully determined by its value on nodes $D\cup \partial D$, and by the linear interpolation of nodal values for each edge.
+Roughly speaking, the electric system on the graph $G$ can be viewed as connecting homogeneous electric wires according to the graph structure $G$.
+Then the electric potential on the edges and nodes, that is, the wires and their connecting points, is fully determined by its value on nodes $D\cup \partial D$, and by a linear interpolation of nodal values for each edge.

 These two versions of the Calder\'{o}n problem (continuous versus discrete) represent two fundamentally different ways to formalize the physical problem.
-In a series of works, Borcea and her collaborators \cite{BorceaDruskin:2008,BorceaDruskinMamonov:2013,BorceaDruskinMamonov:2010a,BorceaDruskinMamonov:2010,BorceaMamonov:2017} established deep connections between the continuous Calder\'{o} problem with the discrete one.
-However, the mathematical tools utilized to investigate these two versions differ significantly.
+The mathematical tools utilized to investigate these two versions differ significantly.
 In particular, very different excitations (i.e., the boundary potential chosen to induce the current measurement) are employed in the analysis.
 For the continuous Calder\'{o}n problem, the so-called complex geometric optics solutions \cite{Uhlmann1987} with high-frequency oscillations represent one powerful tool to derive theoretical results.
-In contrast, in the discrete case, the high-frequency property is inherently incompatible with the finite graph structure, and a new type of excitation has been employed, i.e., excitations that are able to localize all interior potential within a sub-domain of the graph \cite{CurtisMorrow:1990}.
+In contrast, in the discrete case, the high-frequency property is inherently incompatible with the finite graph structure, and a new type of excitation has been devised, i.e., excitations that are able to localize all interior potential within a sub-domain of the graph \cite{CurtisMorrow:1990}.